paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-033-coastal-zone-management.md

 (1) **Administrator** — The term “Administrator” means the Administrator of the National Oceanic and Atmospheric Administration.

 (2) **Coastal State** — The term “coastal State” has the meaning given the term “Coastal state” 11 So in original.
-Probably should be “ ‘coastal state’ ”. in [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453).
+Probably should be “ ‘coastal state’ ” as it appears in [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453). in [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453).

 (3) **Indian Tribe** — The term “Indian Tribe” has the meaning given that term in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim).